vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 Please note this feature is available only with the following bootstrap
 providers: CloudInit and Sysprep.

+When using CloudInit and UseGlobalNameserversAsDefault is either unset or true, if nameservers is not provided, the global nameservers will be used instead.

 Please note that Linux allows only three nameservers (https://linux.die.net/man/5/resolv.conf). |
 | `routes` _[VirtualMachineNetworkRouteSpec](#virtualmachinenetworkroutespec) array_ | Routes is a list of optional, static routes.